cwebster85/carbon-intensity-tracker/Full Stack Tech Interview Test.md

 - Backend: Node.js with Express (or preferably C# ASP.NET) DONE
 - Frontend: React or SvelteKit DONE
-- Containerization: Docker STARTED
+- Containerization: Docker DONE
 - Database: PostgreSQL (or SQLite for simplicity) with ORM preferred ADDED SEQUELIZE
 BUILD IT UP WITH MODEL/MIGRATION/SEED AND
 DATA READING ONCE CONNECTED TO POSTGRES DB

+NOW TO ADD DB..NEED TO ENSURE IT WORKS IN DOCKER CONTAINER TOO

 - Version Control: Git (GitHub/GitLab) DONE
-- Types: TypeScript where possible DOING
+- Types: TypeScript where possible DONE
-- Testing: Unit and integration tests using Jest, Mocha/Chai (or equivalent in C#) DONE FOR GET REQUEST (MOCK DATA)
+- Testing: Unit and integration tests using Jest, Mocha/Chai (or equivalent in C#) DONE FOR GET AND POST REQUEST

 - A README must be included, detailing: